phillipclapham/neuroweaver/docs/cognitive.md

 ---

-## II.
+## III.
 THE COGNITIVE QUANTUM PROCESSOR: CORE OPERATIONS

 Emerging from the quantum substrate, four fundamental operations power the cognitive alchemist's laboratory.
 Unlike sequential processes that proceed in linear fashion, these operations exist in superposition—each influencing and being influenced by the others in a holographic dance of transmutation: